OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 2. What has been the proportion of US-born winners per decade?
 3. What has been the proportion of female laureates per decade and category?
 4. Who was the first woman to receive a Nobel Prize, and in what category?
-5. Which individuals and organisations have won the Prize for more than once?
+5. Which individuals/organisations have won the Prize multiple times?

 ### Data Analysis